Juan Pujol García: Operation Fortitude

 The deception was supported by fake planes, inflatable tanks, and vans travelling about the area transmitting bogus radio chatter.
 Garbo's message pointed out that units from this formation had not participated in the invasion, and therefore the first landing should be considered a diversion.
 A German message to Madrid sent two days later said "all reports received in the last week from Arabel [spy network codename] undertaking have been confirmed without exception and are to be described as especially valuable."
 A post-war examination of German records found that, during Operation Fortitude, no fewer than sixty-two of Pujol's reports were included in OKW intelligence summaries.

 OKW accepted Garbo's reports so completely that they kept two armoured divisions and 19 infantry divisions in the Pas de Calais waiting for a second invasion through July and August 1944.
 The German Commander-in-Chief in the west, Field Marshal Gerd von Rundstedt, refused to allow General Erwin Rommel to move these divisions to Normandy.
-There were more German troops in the Pas de Calais region two months after the Normandy invasion than there had been on D-Day.
+There were more German troops in the Pas de Calais region at the end of June than there had been on D-Day.

 In late June, Garbo was instructed by the Germans to report on the falling of V-1 flying bombs.
-Finding no way of giving false information without arousing suspicion, and being unwilling to give correct information, Harris arranged for Garbo to be "arrested".
-He returned to duty a few days later, now having a "need" to avoid London, and forwarded an "official" letter of apology from the Home Secretary for his unlawful detention.
+Finding no way of giving false information without arousing suspicion, and being unwilling to give correct information, Harris arranged for Garbo to be "arrested."
+He returned to duty a few days later, now having a "need" to avoid London and forwarded an "official" letter of apology from the Home Secretary for his unlawful detention.